e-n-f/piano-diary/README.md

 * 11 Irving Berlin Universal #29.
 Hard in general.
 Hi Gaucho is still too hard

 So that's 195 songs in December, and a total of 2873 songs in 2018.

+## 2019-01-02

+* 11 Frank Sinatra's hits on parade
+* 6 Song of Norway vocal selection
+* 9 loose sheets (Donald Vaughan)
+* 11 Hamilton vocal selections
+* 8 Armed Forces Song Folio Oct 1963
+* 47 loose sheets (Donald Vaughan)
+* 4 Joan Brooks
+* 75 Good Old Timers
+* 14 photocopy sheets

+Song of Norway is tricky because it's classical adaptations so the harmonies and progressions are weird What'd I Miss is still nigh-unplayable for me

+So that's 185 songs in January

+## 2019-02-28

+* 7 Armed Forces Song Folio #8

+* 13 World Charts presents the Italian Songbook Mattinata is too hard

+* 8 Armed Forces Sep 1955
+* 8 Feb 1955
+* 8 Dec 1957
+* 8 Jul 1951
+* 12 Paramount #8
+* 25 loose sheets
+* 19 loose sheets
+* 4 Joan Brooks
+* 14 loose sheets
+* 16 Fantasia
+* 45 45 hits of our time from Italy

+For a total of 187 songs in February

+## 2019-03-05

+* 22 loose sheets
+* 8 Armed Forces Song Folio, Jan 1963

+## 2019-03-27

+* 4 Chicago, The Look of Love, Alexander's Clarinet, left my heart in SF

+## 2019-03-31

+* 15 Robbins Hollywood Dance #12
+* 19 Warner Bros Song Folio 2nd Ed (depending on how you count the medleys)
+* 16 Robbins Hollywood #14
+* 12 Paramount #6
+* 4 Joan Brooks
+* 18 loose sheets
+* 5?
+Hamilton
+* 13 Gem 1942

+For a total of 136 songs in March
+I'm really slipping, even though we were gone for a week and a half of it

+## 2019-04-07

+* 3 Gymnopedies
+* 4 loose sheets
+* 12 De Sylva Brown and Harrison

+You're the cream in my coffee is still very hard, as is the intro to Varsity Drag

+* 14 Robbins Hollywood #10
+* 15 Robbins Hollywood #8
+* 15 Robbins Hollywood #13

+## 2019-04-08

+* 4 great songs of the year 1973:

+  * music music music
+  * space oddity
+  * whiter shade of pale
+  * you've made me so very happy

+* 3 supersongs of 79:

+  * now that we found love
+  * the gambler
+  * california dreaming

+## 2019-04-09

+* 3 queen (bohemian rhapsody, save me, don't stop me now)
+* 9 loose sheets

+## 2019-04-30

+* 14 Beatles M-Z: rain, rocky raccoon, revolution, run for your life, savoy truffle, sexy sadie, sgt pepper, she loves you, she's leaving home, she said, she's a woman, paperback writer, ps i love you, penny lane
+* 4 in Murrieta: Incredible Hulk, Brian's Song, two classical
+* 15 Robbins Hollywood Dance Folio #15
+* 15 Robbins Hollywood Dance Folio #7
+* 28 Frank Sinatra centennial

+## 2019-04-30

+* 7 loose sheets

+So that's 165 songs in April

+## 2019-05-31

+* 31 Leslie Bricusse (some are still kind of hard)
+* 69 Best Big Band Songs Ever
+* 40 The Forties
+* 22 loose sheets

+So 162 songs in May

+## 2019-06-15

+* 3 loose sheets
+* 15 Robbins Dance #6
+* 31 Irving Berlin Dance #21
+* 31 Irving Berlin Dance #30

+The latter is from the Irving Berlin Universal era with the harder arrangements.
+Still tricky in some cases but I made it through.

+## 2019-06-16

+* 36 Sesame Street Songbook (arr Oliver, 1971)

+Some still tricky, mostly for rhythm.
+(Not easy being green, especially.)
+Theme song bridge is really the only one with a hard key.

+## 2019-06-18

+3 Chicago, Besame Mucho

+I was feeling good about myself over the weekend, but last night and tonight I am a clumsy mess again.
+Just because I am tired?
+Playing the new batch of loose sheets from eBay, but also a Robbins folio that should be easy.

+## 2019-06-19

+Not great today, but better than yesterday, at least…

+* 3 Rock around the clock, what a difference a day made
+* 15 Robbins Hollywood #2
+* 13 loose sheets

+## 2019-06-19

+* 10 loose sheets
+* 1 I'm looking through you

+Which I know well is the first song I ever actually played by ear on the piano, as opposed to just playing the chords.
+But I've never actually played the authorized 2nd edition arrangement of it before, and it's weird how different it is from my headcanon.

+## 2019-06-20

+* 19 loose sheets
+* 1 what a difference a day made

+and what a difference indeed: I am solid tonight

+## 2019-06-22

+* 2 what a difference, rock around the clock
+* 1 everyone says i love you
+* 1 loose sheet
+* 4 armed forces song folio xxxvi: i write the songs, hill street blues, wkrp, call me

+## 2019-06-30

+Rodgers and Hammerstein book: dissonant/chromatic things in hard keys are still bad for me.
+I have no idea if I was playing anywhere close to the right notes in Poor Jud.
+I think I was at the start of the Carousel Waltz (only 2 sharps there) but I could have been wrong and probably wouldn't know.

+Mister Snow is also very rough going, with jumping 4-note chords in the left hand at the same time as ledger lines in both hands.

+* 3 Armed Forces Song Folio (what a difference, rock around the clock, something's gotta give)
+* 26 loose sheets

+Chloe I can keep tempo a lot better than before

+Cocktails For Two I still am slow in the optional high chords

+Last Sunday trying to play Too Marvelous For Words I had the freaky experience of having a blind spot for the bass part in the first quarter note of the measure.
+My brain was filling in a blank staff unless I explicitly fixated over there.
+Went to the Berkeley eye clinic to make sure it was not a retina problem.
+They decided it was a migraine.
+Would it have been so blatant that something was wrong if it didn't have all those measures at the start with just the bass note and nothing in the treble?

+* 14 Rodgers and Hammerstein Song Book, through Soliloquy

+So that's 232 songs in June

+## 2019-07-08

+* 2 New York New York

+There are two versions: one in F going into Gb (UK), and one in D going into Eb (Italian).
+In either I am awkward on the ostinato in the bottom half of the right hand, but overall I think I am better at the F/Gb one than the D/Eb one, in spite of the 6 flats at the end of the former.

+* 2 Shine On You Crazy Diamond, Wish You Were Here

+Showing how bad I still am at reading rock rhythms

+* 41 Rodgers and Hammerstein Song Book

+some of the rest of which are better than others, but none really terrible

+* 1 What a difference a day made
+* 3 Baby Doll

+which I am still super sloppy at

+## 2019-07-10

+* 3 beatles complete
+* 4 beatlemania #1

+both so weird in their arrangements, in different ways

+* 2 rock around the clock

+* 33 Beatles Complete (through Can't Buy Me Love)

+Skipped I'll Keep You Satisfied because it has four sharps and I don't know what it's supposed to sound like.
+Did bumble through Please Please Me, also with four sharps.

+## 2019-07-14

+Back to Beatlemania #1:

+Most of it is going fine, but "It's Only Love" still just sounds like gibberish.
+I can read the notes and rhythms, but can't understand what they are trying to do with them

+* 56 Beatlemania #1

+Which feels like an important milestone, demonstrating that I can really read rock rhythms, and can also fight myself to play what's on the page even when I think I know the song better than the arranger.

+* 2 loose sheets (Yesterday, Tequila)

+## 2019-07-15

+* 17 Lennon & McCartney: A Retrospective (skipping non-Beatles songs and from Beatlemania #1)

+since I couldn't find Beatlemania #2

+Songs in E or A I'm still just bumbling through.
+Need to learn how to play in sharps!

+The Fool on the Hill is a total mess, I think mostly because they've transcribed most it in 3/4 even though it's not.

+## 2019-07-18

+Working through Beatles M-Z: Skipped Only A Northern Song because the combination of E and dissonance and weirdness is too much.
+I am doing downright well with most of the other key signatures.
+Bumbling in E, but bumbling through.

+* 2 Old Town Road (in Bb, not B, because B is still too much)

+## 2019-07-31

+* 86 Beatles I-Z (through Words of Love)
+* 13 Irving Berlin Universal #16
+* 15 Robbins #9
+* 3 loose sheets
+* 1 What a difference a day made
+* 23 Robbins #18
+* 2 This Loneliness https://musescore.com/user/9481/scores/5163692 plus random improv at Steph's office party

+So that's 311 songs in July!

+And way more Beatles songs than I've played in ages.
+Not all great by any means, but I can read rock rhythms and I can sort of play in E.